Living Languages Translations

 Language Isolates

-Additionally, there also are numerous language isolates, languages that have yet to be connected to other languages, so they do not belong to a language family.
+There are also numerous language isolates, languages that have yet to be connected to other languages, so they do not belong to a language family.
 A few examples include:

 • Ainu (Japan)